-11.2.1 ESMC_Initialize - Initialize the ESMF Framework
+9.2.1 ESMC Initialize - Initialize ESMF

 Initialize the ESMF.
 This method must be called before any other ESMF methods are used.
 The method contains a barrier before returning, ensuring that all processes made it successfully through initialization.

 Typically ESMC_Initialize() will call MPI_Init() internally unless MPI has been initialized by the user code before initializing the framework.
 If the MPI initialization is left to ESMC_Initialize() it inherits all of the MPI implementation dependent limitations of what may or may not be done before MPI_Init().
 For instance, it is unsafe for some MPI implementations, such as MPICH, to do IO before the MPI environment is initialized.
 Please consult the documentation of your MPI implementation for details.